ropensci/fellingdater/inst/paper/paper.md

 # Summary

-Tree-ring dating, or dendrochronology, allows to assign calendar-year dates to growth rings that can be observed on an old piece of timber.
+Tree-ring dating, or dendrochronology, allows the assignment of calendar-year dates to growth rings that can be observed on an old piece of timber.
-Once a tree-ring series is securely anchored to a calendar year time-scale, the end date of the outermost ring can be used to estimate the year when the tree was felled.
+Once a tree-ring series is securely anchored to a calendar year time scale, the end date of the outermost ring can be used to estimate the year when the tree was felled.

 The `fellingdater` package offers a suite of functions that can assist